mhuang001/fdi-dev/doc/html/_sources/usage/pns.rst.txt

 This Web API Server for a data processing pipeline/network node provides interfaces to configure the data processing task software (PTS) in a processing node, to make a run request, to deliver necessary input data, and to read results, all via web APIs.

-The following commands are run from the spdc directory from installation.
+The following commands are run from the fdi directory from installation.

 Basic Configuration
 ===================